Mexico coronavirus fight gives students earlier, longer Easter vacations

 MEXICO CITY (Reuters) - In Mexico 33 million students will head into earlier and longer Easter vacations at the end of next week after Education Minister Esteban Moctezuma on Saturday announced measures to help avoid the spread of the coronavirus.

-The health ministry said on Friday that the number of confirmed coronavirus cases had increased to 26 from 15 a day earlier.
+The health ministry said the number of confirmed coronavirus cases increased to 41 from 26 on Friday and 15 the prior day.
 It has not confirmed any deaths from the fast-spreading virus.

 Mexico’s Easter vacations will start on Friday, March 20, and last for 30 days instead of 15, Moctezuma said.
 Other measures include additional education on hygiene and sanitation.